 The bustling harbor teems with colorful trawlers.
 It is set against a stunning backdrop of granite mountains that are artfully snow-capped, even in summer.
 The picturesque coastline makes for some good walks along grassy headlands and small beaches.
 Seals are often spotted from there.
 Nature lovers also enjoy the rich birdlife, botanical gardens, nearby campgrounds and golf course.

 Husavik is one of the oldest settlement in the country.
 It boasts a flourishing cultural scene with a full program of theatrical performances and music festivals.
 The Museum House serves as the district’s cultural center.
 It houses a maritime museum, natural history museum, folk museum, district archives, photograph archives, and an art gallery.
 Before heading out on a sail through the ocean in pursuit of those gentle giants, visit the superb harbor-side Husavik Whale Museum.
-It exhibits the history of whales and whaling in Iceland as well as a number of whale skeletons on display.
+It exhibits the history of whales and whaling in North Iceland as well as a number of whale skeletons on display.